adospinoiu/CSS_Lighting-Animations-and-More/README.md

 #17 Taking last test tomorrow for current class.
 That will complete 5 of 8 classes.

-18 Didn't get to take the test today.
+#18 Didn't get to take the test today.
 Watched the stacking of SpaceX Rocket.
 Will Take it tomorrow.

+#19 Finished the 5th course!
+Only three left now to complete the whole data program